DMQIS/InstrumentControl/Accelerometer Code and Vibration Data/README.md

 "USE_THIS" will plot a periodogram that takes a large sample of data, splits it into smaller sections of time (as specified by the response to "Time?"), and plots the average.

 "Accelerometer" will collect data from the accelerometer

+"Sum" will compare data like USE_THIS, but adds up all three axis at each location

+"Transmissibility" displays the transmissibility between two data sets

 Codes with "Plot" will plot data from multiple files side by side